Bird of Paradise is the Tropical Beauty You Should Add to Your Houseplant Collection — Here’s How You Can Grow it

 (Image credit: Amanda Wiss)

-As we make the yearly shift to move indoors, we're not yet ready to hang up our gardening gloves and call it a day.
-In fact, we find it all the more important to get some greenery thriving indoors for that earthy ambiance that's needed over winter.
+As we make the yearly shift indoors, we're not yet ready to hang up our gardening gloves and call it a day.
+In fact, we find it all the more important to get some greenery thriving indoors for that earthy ambiance we'll need to make it through winter.

-Lucky for us, there are plenty of tropical flowers to grow indoors that fit the bill perfectly.
-And today, we're shining the spotlight on a beloved outdoor grow that can actually be grown indoors — the ever so beautiful, bird of paradise, also known as Strelitzia reginae.
-Now, this variety may not be the exact same one you find in outdoor gardens, but the indoor species is no less charming.
+Lucky for us, there are plenty of tropical flowers to grow indoors and today, we're shining the spotlight on a beloved outdoor variety that can actually be grown indoors: the ever-so-beautiful bird of paradise, also known as Strelitzia reginae.
+Now this variety may not be the exact one you find in outdoor gardens, but the indoor species is no less charming.

 How to Grow Bird of Paradise